On the Asymptotics to all Orders of the Riemann Zeta Function and of a Two-Parameter Generalization of the Riemann Zeta Function: An Exact Representation for

 In order to derive equation (\ref{2.1}) with $2\pi<\eta<\infty$, we introduce the curves $C^\eta_\alpha$, $C^{-\alpha}_{-\eta}$ and $\hat C^\alpha_\eta$, which are the following semi-circles in the complex $z$-plane, see figure \ref{Calphaa.pdf}:

-The second integral in the rhs of equation (\ref{2.6}) can be rewritten as an integral along the curve $C^\eta_\alpha$ plus an integral along the ray $(\eta \exp(i\pi/2),\infty \exp(i \phi_1) )$.
-Similarly, the third integral in the rhs of equation (\ref{2.6}) can be rewritten as an integral along the curve $-C^{-\alpha}_{-\eta}$ plus an integral along the ray $(\eta \exp(i\pi/2),\infty \exp(i \phi_2) )$.
-Hence, the sum of the second and third integrals in the rhs of equation (\ref{2.6}) yield the sum of the second and third integral in equation (\ref{2.1}) plus the sum of the following two integrals:
+The first integral in the rhs of equation (\ref{2.6}) can be rewritten as an integral along the curve $-C^{-\alpha}_{-\eta}$ plus an integral along the ray $(\eta \exp(i\pi/2),\infty \exp(i \phi_2) )$.
+Similarly, the second integral in the rhs of equation (\ref{2.6}) can be rewritten as an integral along the curve $C^\eta_\alpha$ plus an integral along the ray $(\eta \exp(i\pi/2),\infty \exp(i \phi_1) )$.
+Hence, the sum of the two integrals in the rhs of equation (\ref{2.6}) yields the sum of the two integrals in equation (\ref{2.1}) plus the sum of the following two integrals:

 Making the change of variables $u = z \exp(i\pi)$ in the integral $I_1$, we find